About changes coming to NC employment services

 - Benefits counseling – Someone who can help you understand how the money you make at your job may affect your social security check and health care.

-These are big changes, and it will take time to make them.
-You will not lose the services you have right now.
-You can continue working in a workshop until July 1, 2026.
-But you can also start looking for a job in the community tomorrow.
+These are big changes, and it will take some time to make them.
+You may continue working in the workshop until you have had time to try out the new services and decide for yourself if you like working in the community.
+We expect that no one will want to use the old services by July 1, 2026.
+But you do not have to wait until then!
+You can start looking for a job in the community at any time.
 It is up to you.
-The goal of the agreement is for everyone with disabilities who wants to work to have competitive integrated employment.
+The goal of the agreement is for everyone with disabilities who wants to work to have competitive integrated employment with the services in place that they need to be successful.

 Important dates to remember

 July 1, 2023 – Everyone working in workshops or who got ADVP or ADVP-like services in a workshop after January 1, 2020 will have an employment assessment.
-People who want to work in the community will have a career development plan.
+People who want to work in the community will have a career development plan to identify the services and supports they need to find and hold on to competitive integrated employment.

-July 1, 2026 – No one can get ADVP or ADVP-like services in segregated settings anymore.
+July 1, 2026 – We expect no one will want ADVP or ADVP-like services in segregated settings anymore and all employment services will be integrated in the community.

-DHHS will help the workshops get ready for these changes.
-The workshops that want to help people find jobs in the community will get technical assistance and training on how to do it.
+DHHS will help the workshops get ready for these changes so that they can provide the new and better services.
+The workshops that want to help people find and hold jobs in the community will get technical assistance and training on how to do it.

 Working in the community